LaardCommunity/LaardCommunity.github.io/Code-of-Conduct.md

 Anyone asked to stop unacceptable behaviour is expected to comply immediately.

-If a participant engages in unacceptable behaviour, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from PAASTA without warning (and without refund in the case of any payments).
+If a participant engages in unacceptable behaviour, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from LAARD without warning (and without refund in the case of any payments).

 ## 5. Reporting Guidelines